 A Smart Phone will also keep you in touch with home via the Internet – you can purchase an MTN Social Bundle and be on Facebook for next to nothing.

 Solo-Travelers in Uganda or Rwanda.
 People do it with mixed results.
 The attempt to go on a Safari by bus, back of a pickup, a ride from a tour company vehicle.

-Each year we do reasonable number of Solo Safaris, primarily women.
+Each year we do a reasonable number of Solo Safaris, primarily women.
 The cost is higher, the benefits far outweigh the cost.

 You can have your personal driver-guide who will keep you safe and sound on a solo safari in Uganda or Rwanda.

 We create a safari itinerary with your input and you are off to exploring Authentic Africa in the heart of Africa, Uganda or Rwanda.

 Solo Safaris, Solo Travel in Uganda – Rwanda for many it is worth the extra cost.